ARM-software/psa-arch-tests/api-tests/platform/targets/tgt_dev_apis_stdc/README.md

 - **NVMEM**: Stores data in an array in memory, which means NVMEM would be lost as it isn't a non-volatile implementation.

+- If PSA crypto static library file is available, -DPSA_CRYPTO_LIB_FILENAME to be used to mention the absolute path to the file.

 ## License

 Arm PSA test suite is distributed under Apache v2.0 License.